• Skip to primary navigation

 Building on her many years as a member and leader of women’s clubs and espousing women’s right to vote, Sadie Hurst became the first female legislator in Nevada history and introduced many bills in the Assembly.

-On Sadie’s 61st birthday, the Reno Evening Gazette ran an article that Mrs. Sadie Hurst, a Sadie Dotson Hurstprominent club leader, was seriously considering a run for state assembly.
-She was quoted, “I have been urged by a number of my friends and club workers to become a candidate, but I have not fully decided as yet.
-I expect to have an announcement early next week.”
+On Sadie’s 61st birthday, the Reno Evening Gazette ran an article saying that Mrs. Sadie Hurst, a prominent club leader, was seriously considering a run for state assembly.
+Hurst was quoted as saying “I have been urged by a number of my friends and club workers to become a candidate, but I have not fully decided as yet.
+I expect to have an announcement to make early next week.”

 The editor of the Carson City Daily Appeal chose to ignore the fact that there was a female in the legislature and saluted “A Splendid Appearing Body of Men.”
 It is unknown what Mrs. Hurst’s response was to this obvious oversight.

-Sadie was appointed to four committees: education, state Institutions, federal relations and state prison and insane asylum.
-Shortly after the beginning of the session, it was determined that the latter committee was overpopulated and Mrs. Hurst and Mr. Richards were removed from that committee.
-An interesting note to that removal is that in 1981, Assemblywoman Louise Aloys Smith told a reporter that her membership on the committee was prohibited.
+Sadie was appointed to four committees: education, state institutions, federal relations and state prison and insane asylum.
+Shortly after the beginning of the session, it was determined that the latter committee was overpopulated, and Mrs. Hurst and Mr. Richards were removed from that committee.
+An interesting note to that removal is that in 1981, Assemblywoman Louise Aloys Smith told a reporter that her membership of the committee was prohibited.
 She explained that the men wouldn’t allow it.
 They said it wasn’t a place for a lady.
 No woman ever did serve on that committee during those years.

 On January 23, 1919, Mrs. Hurst introduced AJ/CR 2 which was the resolution amending the Constitution of the United States, granting the right of suffrage to women.
 The resolution was adopted.